lealceldeiro/gems/JavaConcurrencyInPractice/Chapter4/README.md

 We can delegate thread safety to more than one underlying state variable as long as those underlying state variables are _independent_, meaning that the composite class does not impose any invariants involving the multiple state variables.

 ### 4.3.3 When delegation fails

+If a class is composed of multiple independent thread-safe state variables and has no operations that have any invalid state transitions, then it can delegate thread safety to the underlying state variables.

+### 4.3.4 Publishing underlying state variables